-It may not be possible for you to pay down your principal every month or even every year.
-Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any time.
-You can take advantage of this rule to pay extra on your mortgage principal when you come into extra money.
+It may not be possible for you to pay extra every month or even every year.
+But it's important to note that most mortgage contracts allow additional principal payments at any time.
+You can benefit from this rule to pay extra on your principal when you come into extra money.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.